Kirsten Bomblies

-She was assistant professor and then Thomas D. Cabot Associate Professor of Organismic and Evolutionary Biology at Harvard University from 2009 until 2015.
-She briefly moved her lab to the John Innes Centre in Norwich, UK (2015-2019) before moving to the ETH in Zürich Switzerland to take up a full professorship in Plant Evolutionary Genetics and Molecular Biology in early 2019.
+Early life and education

 She was born in 1973 in Germany and grew up in Castle Rock, Colorado.
 She received her Bachelor of Arts in biochemistry and biology from The University of Pennsylvania in 1996.

+Career

-For her PhD with John Doebley at the University of Wisconsin - Madison, she studied extant domesticated Maize (called "Corn" colloquially in United States) with some study of Teosinte, its wild precursor.
+Bomblies earned her PhD with John Doebley at the University of Wisconsin - Madison, studying extant domesticated Maize (called "Corn" colloquially in United States) with some study of Teosinte, its wild precursor.
 She examined how these plants as well as organisms in general develop to their extant form and function due to the influence of their component genes, proteins and other intrinsic and extrinsic forces.

 As a postdoc with Detlef Weigel at the Max Planck Institute for Developmental Biology in Tübingen, Germany, she began to study how individuals interact with other organisms and to examine selection forces within and across species boundaries, accessions, chronological gradients and other delineations.
 The work has an experimental component but the theoretical implications of the discoveries Bomblies and her colleagues made have received much attention.

-She was awarded a MacArthur Fellowship in 2008.
-She joined the faculty of Harvard University in July 2009 and the ETH in 2019.

-At ETH Zürich Bomblies studies the evolution of meiosis, particularly recombination and chromosome segregation.